 How’s Your Brand Working For You?

 You have business cards and a website to promote your business – that’s a great start towards developing your brand!
-You are working social networks and connecting with other others – excellent!
-But don’t stop there because that is not all there is to building a brand and simply putting the name of your business on your marketing tools (i.e., websites, social accounts) is usually not enough to get your brand established and more important – to steer it in the direction you want it to go.
+But don’t stop there, because that is not all there is to building a brand.
+Simply putting the name of your business on your marketing tools (i.e., websites, social accounts) is usually not enough to get your brand established and more important, only to steer it in the direction you want it to go.

 Why worry about “brand” building?
 Isn’t that just a fancy marketing term that marketing companies use to upsell you on their services?
 Isn’t all I have to do is name something and that is brand?
 Why would I need help with that?

-Marketing is “the action or business of promoting and selling products or services, including market research and advertising….
-A “brand” is defined as a type of product manufactured by a particular company under a particular name.”
-(American Marketing Association).
+[T]he action or business of promoting and selling products or services, including market research and advertising….
+A “brand” is defined as a type of product manufactured by a particular company under a particular name.

 Entrepreneur.com also offers its own definition of brand marketing: